The Brighter-Fatter Effect in the JWST MIRI Si:As IBC detectors I. Observations, impact on science, and modelling: The JWST MIRI detectors and the pixel non-linear response to non-uniform illumination

 The non-linearity is wavelength-dependent due to the absorption coefficient of the Si:As infrared-active layer being wavelength-dependent.
 Up to 15~$\mu m$ the absorption coefficient is well described by Eq.~\ref{eq:absorption_coefficient} \citep{woods2011,miri_pasp_7}.

 The quadratic dependence in Eq.~\ref{eq:absorption_coefficient} implies that longer-wavelength photons have a higher probability of being absorbed closer to the buried contact.
-That in combination with the decrease in the width of the depletion region (Eq.~\ref{eq:width_of_depletion_region}) means that the reduction in response will be greater at longer wavelengths.
+That in combination with the decrease in the width of the depletion region towards the detector frontside (Eq.~\ref{eq:width_of_depletion_region}) means that the reduction in response is greater at longer wavelengths.
+This is quantified and shown using imager data in different wavelength filters in \citet{morrison23}.